slatedocs/slate/source/includes/_endpoint-projects.md

 The server will replace the `${token}` part of the string with the generated token and will be included on the notification email as a link for the invited user to configure their account in order to use the app.

+Additionally, to indicate the URL of the project, the client can provide a `project_url` key that should be formatted as a URL containing a `${project_id}` part that the server will replace with the project's ID.

 This behavior is the same as described for [inviting new users when sharing a dataset](#inviting-new-users)